0x736e6f776f776c/0x736e6f776f776c.github.io/Drafts/stockfirmwares9(+).md

 **This is a draft for a guide on how to install stock firmware on a Samsung Galaxy S9/S9+**
+## Pre-requisites
+Before you can install stock firmware on your S9/S9+, there's a few things you're going to need to have (done).
+1. You're going to need a PC/laptop running Windows for this guide.
+2. You'll need a USB cable to connect your phone to your computer.
+3. In developer settings, make sure USB debugging is enabled.
+4. In order to use Odin and flash stock firmware on your device, your bootloader needs to be unlocked.
+Do NOT just do this if you don't know what you're doing, some S9(+) devices will jail your bootlocker for 7 days if you don't do it the right way.
+Make sure to do some resarch first.
+5. This is not really a requirement everyone is going to need, but **realise** that flashing stock firmware on your device will factory reset it, meaning everything on your phone will be erased.
+So if you have anything important on your phone you don't want to lose, back it up!
 ## Preperations
 This is a list of all the things you'll have to prepare in order to install stock firmware on you S9(+), make sure to follow all of these steps:
 * First, go to *Settings*, then go to *About phone*, and note down your model number.
 You should see something like this: